 *This blog was co-written with Caroline Chomanics, IDEAS For Us chief administration officer and Fleet Farming program manager.

 We are beginning a new decade in 2020!
 Unlike most New Year’s resolutions, these don’t require you to break a sweat at the gym or reorganize your closets, Marie Kondo style.
-As 2019 comes to an end, it’s time to start thinking about the environment.
+As 2019 comes to an end, it’s time to start thinking about the environment and sustainability.
 While chucking your plastic water bottles into a recycling bin helps, there’s more you can do to take part in the green movement.
 Here is a list of 20 ways to be more sustainable in 2020.

 Take a moment today to make sure your home is using all LED light bulbs.
 LEDs typically use about 75% less energy than traditional incandescents and can last at least 35 times longer.
 This may seem incidental in helping people transition to clean energy.
 But at least it’s a solution that’s bright! 💡